Drew Waters Player Props: Royals vs. Twins

 Twins Pitching Rankings

-- The 9.7 strikeouts per nine innings compiled by the Twins pitching staff ranks first in the league.
+- The 9.7 strikeouts per nine innings compiled by the Twins pitching staff leads the league.

-- The Twins have a 3.79 team ERA that ranks second across all MLB pitching staffs.
+- The Twins' 3.82 team ERA ranks fifth among all MLB pitching staffs.

-- His last time out was on Saturday against the Chicago White Sox, when the righty tossed six innings, surrendering two earned runs while giving up seven hits.
+- The right-hander last appeared on Sunday against the Chicago White Sox, when he went six innings, allowing two earned runs while giving up five hits.

+- The 28-year-old has an ERA of 2.76, with 8.6 strikeouts per nine innings, in 16 games this season.
+Opponents have a .215 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.